 source but we can use it to make our lives a bit easier if we use Heroku to deploy our app and

 rvm to manage Ruby version locally.

-Gemfile looks like this:
+Gemfile looks like below:

 source 'https://rubygems.org' ruby '2.2.4' gem 'rails'

-In order to have our
+To have our

 Gemfile use the